AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-*	Both casual and member cyclist enjoy riding during the afternoon into the evening.
+*	Both casual and member riders enjoy riding during the afternoon into the evening.
 The most rides for both occurring during the hours of 4pm to 6pm.

 <div id="image-table">
   <div align="center">